wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 api_key
 ^^^^^^^

-This is the key that you would have retrieved from the PagerDuty, VirusTotal or Maltiverse API.
-This is **mandatory for PagerDuty, VirusTotal and Maltiverse.**
+This is the key that you would have retrieved from the PagerDuty, VirusTotal, or Maltiverse API.
+This is **mandatory for PagerDuty, VirusTotal, and Maltiverse.**

 +--------------------+-----------------------------------------+
 | **Default value**  | n/a                                     |